-Orvieto is one of the most dramatic hill towns in Italy, perched on a plateau atop huge tufa cliffs.
+Orvieto is one of the most dramatically-situate hill towns in Italy, perched on a plateau atop huge tufa cliffs.
 Orvieto has a beautiful duomo (cathedral) and its monuments and museums cover millenniums of history starting with the Etruscans.

 - Medieval Duomo with a stunning mosaic facade

 - Underground passages

 Top Tourist Sights and Attractions in Orvieto

 - The Medieval Duomo, or cathedral, is one of the most impressive examples of medieval architecture in Italy.
 Building started in 1290 but it took almost four centuries to finish it.
 The cathedral's stunning facade is embellished with mosaics that glimmer in the sunlight.
 The Gothic style interior holds frescoes by Fra Angelico and Signorelli and beautiful wooden choir stalls.

 - Underground caves and passageways dug into the tufa beneath the city have been in use since Etruscan times.
 During the Middle Ages, the network of passages grew larger and was used for water cisterns, cold storage and pigeon breeding.
 Daily tours of the Orvieto Underground can be booked at the tourist office across from the Duomo.
 Self-guided tours of the private Pozzo della Cava are also recommended.

 - Torre del Moro, 47 meters tall, is the highest point in the city.
 From the top of the tower, there are incredible views over the Umbrian valley and hills.

 - Saint Patrick's Well, built in the early 16th century, is an architectural marvel.
 Its double spiral staircases run along the sides of the well, 62 meters deep, without meeting.
 Each has 248 steps and is just wide enough for pack animals to descend and then carry water back up.